ColinM94/avalon/README.md

-Website to help you with the Avalon Ritual.
+Adaption of the Avalon boardgame for web.